The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

   - a 3D Map Viewer using the geospatial framework Cesium in which you can visualize the datasets on 3D maps.

 ## Getting started
-**Download instructions**
+**Download instructions --> GeoStack Manuals**
 1. Go to the top of the web page and click the blue button 'Download Manuals'.
-2. Save the ZIP file that contains the repository GeoStack-Manuals.
+2. Save the ZIP file GeoStack-Manuals-master.zip that contains the repository GeoStack-Manuals.
-3. Unzip the ZIP file which will give you the folder GeoStack-Manuals.
+3. Unzip the ZIP file which will give you the folder GeoStack-Manuals-master.
-4. In the folder you will find 2 PDF files: Creating-the-Workshop-VM.pdf and Creating-the-Course-VM.pdf.
+4. In this folder you will find 2 PDF files: Cookbook-Creating-the-GeoStack-Workshop-VM.pdf and Cookbook-Creating-the-GeoStack-Course-VM.pdf.

-**Work instructions**
+**Work instructions --> GeoStack Workshop and Course**
-1. Start with the 1-day GeoStack Workshop by following the document Creating-the-GeoStack-Workshop-VM.pdf.
+1. Start with the 1-day GeoStack Workshop by following the document Cookbook-Creating-the-GeoStack-Workshop-VM.pdf.
 - Here you will learn if you need to build some extra skills first.
-- After building the VM start the file manager Nautilus by clicking the file cabinet icon on the left in the Favorites menu.
+- After building the VM, start the file manager Nautilus by clicking the file cabinet icon on the left in the Favorites menu.
 - Then in the Home folder of the GeoStack account on the VM, go to the folder GeoStack-Workshop.
 - Follow the programming assignments in the file Cookbook-Workshop-Assignments.pdf.
-2. Work through the full 10-day GeoStack Course by following the document Creating-the-GeoStack-Course-VM.pdf.
+2. Work through the full 10-day GeoStack Course by following the document Cookbook-Creating-the-GeoStack-Course-VM.pdf.
 - There are two ways of building the Course VM:
-  - 1 - Automatic installation by using the supplied set of installation scripts.
+  - 1 - Automatic installation by using the supplied set of installation scripts as explained in chapter 4.
-  - 2 - Manual installation by working your way through the large set of 8 detailed course cookbooks and manuals.
+  - 2 - Manual installation by working your way through the large set of 8 detailed course cookbooks and manuals as explained in chapter 5.

-Advice: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the web applications!
+Advice GeoStack Course: first build the Course VM the easy way with the installation scripts to explore and then do it the hard way by really learning some serious Systems & Network Management in building the GeoStack and programming the web applications!

 Note: in the manuals on how to create the VM's you will find detailed instructions about:
 1. cloning the git repositories GeoStack-Workshop and GeoStack-Course;
+2. creating the Virtual Machines and installing Ubuntu Linux and all the GeoStack software you need;
-2. the download instructions for the GPS track log datasets;
+3. the download instructions for the GPS track log datasets;
-3. the instructions to export, download and import the map and terrain elevation datasets required for visualizing digital topographical maps in OpenLayers and Cesium.
+4. the instructions to export, download and import the map and terrain elevation datasets required for visualizing digital topographical maps in OpenLayers and Cesium.

+**Download instructions --> GeoStack Project Files**
+1. Go to the top of the web page and click the blue button 'Project Files'.
+2. Save the ZIP file GeoStack-Project-Files-master.zip that contains the repository GeoStack-Project-Files.
+3. Unzip the ZIP file which will give you the folder GeoStack-Project-Files-master.
+4. In this folder you will find the original ODT text editor files created with LibreOffice Writer as well as the document covers, diagram.net images, photos, the GeoStack logo etc.
+- Just in case you want to re-use content from the original files instead of the more tedious corrections required after a Copy & Paste and from the PDF files.
+- Tip: if you unzip an ODT file you find all the images of the document in the folder Pictures.

 ## Programming tips
 **Lowering the Learning Curve**

 1) First of all: read the weblinks on this web page!
 They paint the picture!
 Then read the cookbooks, manuals etc.
 - There is a lot of documentation to explain what, why and how things work.
 Don't be smart, read it first!